-Suburban character, lush greenery, beaches and great views of New York Harbor.
-That’s what you hear about Staten Island.
+Suburban character, lush greenery, beaches, and great views of New York Harbor.
+That’s what you’ll hear about Staten Island.
 A big misconception is that the island is “boring.”
-New York’s third-largest but least populated borough, feels a bit secluded from the rest of New York City and the NYC neighborhoods.
+New York’s third-largest but least populated borough, feels a bit secluded from the rest of New York City and the rest of the NYC neighborhoods.

 You may also like:

-For tourists, Staten Island is mostly known only for its Staten Island ferry which is one of the best things to do in New York City.
-The famous ferry passes the Statue of Liberty of New York, the landmark of New York Harbor, and does not cost a penny.
-For daily commuters, the Staten Island Ferry is the only link to Manhattan and thus irreplaceable.
+For tourists, Staten Island is mostly known only for The Staten Island ferry which is one of the best things to do in New York City.
+The famous ferry passes the Statue of Liberty, the landmark of New York Harbor, and does not cost a penny (yes, it’s free).
+For daily commuters, the ferry is the only link to Manhattan and thus irreplaceable.
 In this guide, we’ll go over the best things to do in Staten Island.